FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 The api has a POST method.
 Run the api with the following body:
 ```
 {
-  "key": "content of the public key"
+  "key": "ssh-rsa content of the public key"
 }
 ```
 And the header **Authorization**.
 It should has value Bearer value-of-the-access-token.